svapnil/productivity/README.md

 Both of these applications will require some amount of Accessibility / Input Monitoring clearance from MacOS.
 Grant these permissions when prompted.

-Then, enter this directory and move the config files to their needed locatio
+Then, enter this repo directory and move the config files to their needed location

 `cp -r hammerspoon/. ~/.hammerspoon`